-Glenarm Scenic Route winds its way to the top of the Antrim Plateau, along the way are stopping places with great views back over Glenarm Castle and Demesne, and beyond that to Scotland where the MacDonnell clan came from.
-Today Glenarm Castle is the clan seat, this was moved from Ballymagarry House near Dunluce Castle after its destruction in a fire.
+Glenarm Scenic Route winds its way to the top of the Antrim Plateau, along the way are stopping places with great views back over Glenarm Castle demesne and beyond to Scotland where the MacDonnell clan originate.
+Today Glenarm Castle is the clan seat, this was moved from Ballymagarry House near Dunluce Castle after it was destroyed in a fire.
 The road opens out as it reaches the top of the plateau where it joins the Glencloy Scenic Route.
 At this junction, on your left, you will see the sign for Slemish and Buckna, this road is narrower but will take you to Slemish mountain.

 Once you get to Slemish you will be rewarded with some fabulous views over the Braid Valley and the fertile plains of Antrim towards Ballymena and beyond.
-If your feeling fit, take the climb to the top of Slemish for an even more sensational experience and enjoy views all points of a 360 degree vista.
-The path is rough in places and made by the footsteps of thousands of people who walk to the top.
-This is the generic area where Patrick was enslaved for six years, where he discovered his spirituality and from where he escaped to follow his calling.
+If your feeling fit, take the climb to the top of Slemish for an even more sensational experience and enjoy a 360 degree vista.
+The path is rough in places and made by the footsteps of thousands of people who have walk to the top.
+This is the generic area where Patricius (St Patrick) was enslaved for six years, where he discovered his spirituality and from where he escaped to follow his calling.
 Across the valley on a rocky outcrop you can find the ruins of Skerry Church, believed to have been founded by Patrick when he returned to Ireland and converted his old master Milchu to Christianity.
 Google Map Ref: https://goo.gl/maps/Z99p5

 To explore this area and visit Skerry Church you will need to go off the designated route.
-Use the google map reference on the previous page and look for the Loughloughan Road.
+Use the google map reference linked here and look for the Loughloughan Road.
 The ruins you find today dates to circa 1500 with some parts going back to 1300.
 It is widely believed that this was the site of an earlier Christian settlement founded by Patrick.
 It is said that while enslaved here he had a vision of an angel ascending from a hilltop which is believed to have been the Hill of Skerry.
-This may have been where his master Milchiu lived.
+This may have been where his master Milchu lived.